MichaelLivingston111/Credit-Modelling/README.md

 # Financial-Risk-Modelling

-A series of files and models relating to financial risk assesment.
+A series of files and machine learning models relating to financial risk assesment.
 This repository aims to use machine learning techniques to optimize risk assesment on a variety of issues, including:

 _Individual credit risk assesment: Random forest, K-nearest neighbours and logistic regression algorithms._